Laminate Flooring Portland, Or

 Read our article Laminate Flooring – What You Need To Know

 Laminate floors are an exceptional low cost alternative to natural wood floors.
 In fact, with laminate flooring, the sky’s the limit for what look and feel you want to bring to your flooring space and budget isn’t a concern.

-Not only is laminate flooring a great value for the look you are going for at a lower cost, laminate floors are also extremely easy to maintain and clean.
+Not only is laminate a great value for the look you are going for at a lower cost, they are also extremely easy to maintain and clean.

-Price – Laminate wood flooring is a more affordable choice.
+Price – Laminate is a more affordable choice.

 Durability – Laminate flooring can be more durable than natural wood flooring.

-Uniqueness – Laminate floors can replicate the exact look of the wood texture you want.
+Uniqueness – Laminate can replicate the exact look of the wood texture you want.

-Lifespan – Laminate flooring can last anywhere from 15 to 25 years on average.
+Lifespan – Laminate can last anywhere from 15 to 25 years on average.

 Our laminate floors are easy to install with just a click.